Romantic Trsteno, Croatia. The Pristine Adriatic Coast

 Book: Vanished Kingdoms: The History of Half-Forgotten Europe, Norman Davies

 Hotass has finally asked me out.
 Gee!
 Take your time and hurry up!
 All the signals, innuendoes, body language and blunt reality right in his eyes.
 The guy still took his time.
-Time, as usual, is always limited on a cruise ship, regardless if you’re cruising or working.
+As usual, time is always limited on a cruise ship, regardless of whether you are cruising or working.

 Hotass has saved the last row and grabs my hand as soon as I take the seat next to him.
 Immediately I tell him that I was patiently waiting for my hundredth birthday, why the sudden change of mind?